 But why muted?
 That’s the rub, really—and here’s where dirt-proofing likely kicks in. as the reason.
 The plaids in kelly-green, navy-blue or burgundy favored in school uniforms worldwide are dirt-proof in the extreme.
 Flattering to no one, they’re equalizing as intended.
 Also, it’s exhausting to wear blood-red every single day.
 Momentary passions get tempered for everyday use – muted, backgrounded, rendered symbolically reverent while graciously ignorable.

 Or maybe it’s the plaid that makes all these burgundies an invisibly officious blur.
 I went looking online for burgundy uniforms, school or otherwise, and found quite a few rakish alternatives —like these Indian schoolgirls above or Tibetan monks below.
 With its warm-yellow undertones, burgundy favors the non-European portion of the world’s complexions—that is to say, the vast majority of people.

 Despite everything we know about color, it still stubbornly contains secrets.
 And that’s exactly why I find the topic fascinating.
 The “true” facts of color symbolism are grounded in reality, but equally dependent on cultural connotations, folklore, popular theories, and everyday uses accreting around the shade.
 Burgundy has become official, and every new appropriation of the color affirms that use.
-Why we can only guess at.
+Why?
+We can only guess.